Fried Pickles with Herb Buttermilk Ranch

 Other serving suggestions

-While I love this light buttermilk ranch for dipping the deep fried pickles, other favorite dips and dressings like this Mississippi comeback sauce or this Cajun remoulade are great pairings.
-Serve these fried pickles as an appetizer or as a side dish with anything you would pair with French fries like this smash burger recipe or these buffalo wings.
+While I love this light buttermilk ranch for dipping the deep fried pickles, other favorite dips and dressings like this Mississippi comeback sauce or this Cajun remoulade sauce are great pairings.
+Serve these fried pickles as an appetizer or as a side dish with anything you would pair with French fries like this smash burger recipe or these classic buffalo wings with ranch.

 Swaps and Substitutions